individualita/financial-app/README.md

 - **Vite**: A fast build tool and development server for modern web projects.
 - **Tailwind CSS**: A utility-first CSS framework for styling the application.
 - **React Router**: For navigating between different sections of the application.
+- **Redux Toolkit**: Centralized state management for transactions and plans.
 - **jsPDF** & **jspdf-autotable**: For generating and downloading PDF reports.
 - **Recharts**: A chart library for visualizing financial data.